Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Equality of Opportunity in Rankings

-It is natural to extend this requirement to non-binary $\hat{Y}$, for instance, if they are scores.
-In this case, if $X$ denotes features, and $s$ is a score function, we would want $\Prob(s(X) \leq t \mid C=c_1,Y=1) = \Prob(s(X) \leq t \mid C=c_2,Y=1)$, for all $c_1,~ c_2$ and $t$.
-In other words, we want the distribution of the scores to be independent of $C$ given that $Y=1$ (see, e.g., \citet{mary2019fairness}, Section 2.1).
-For threshold based classifiers (i.e., \ $\hat{Y}(X)=1$ if and only if $s(X)>t$, for a certain threshold $t$), this would ensure \EOpp for the associated classifiers at all thresholds.
+A useful extension of this condition beyond binary model outputs is to the case when the model outputs scores.
+In this setting, we require that the distribution of model scores be be independent of $C$ given that $Y=1$ (see, e.g., \cite{mary2019fairness}, Section 2.1).
+For threshold based classifiers (i.e., ones for which \ $\hat{Y}(X)=1$ if and only if $s(X)>t$ for an appropriate threshold $t$), this would ensure \EOpp for the associated classifiers at all thresholds.

-In industrial applications, this is a natural requirement as scores could be passed downstream to other machine learning systems before yielding final recommendations.
-Note that for recommender systems, this requirement implies an identical distribution of ranks for each value of protected characteristic $C$.
-Thus, we define \EOpp in rankings as follows.